Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Results

 \subsection{Relocating to rural areas}

-Quantifying population movements between urban and rural areas is key to uncover how the virus propagated geographically within countries and provides some insights into the capacity of mobile users to respond to the evolution of the pandemic and mobility restrictions.
+Quantifying population movements between urban and rural areas is key to uncovering how the virus propagated geographically within countries and provides some insights into the capacity of mobile phone users to respond to the evolution of the pandemic and mobility restrictions.
 Thanks to our dynamic classification of home locations, we could identify users relocating during the observation period (Fig. \ref{fig:home_mig}).
-Across all 30 cities in our sample, we find that a net flow of about 0.61\% of users relocated to rural areas during the first 3 months of the pandemic.
-Users in the high-wealth group were on average 159\% more likely to relocate compared to those in the low-wealth groups, with these average gaps ranging from a 79\% difference for Philippines to a 355\% difference for South Africa which faced the largest relocation gap between socioeconomic groups.
+Across all 30 cities in our sample, we find that a net flow of about 0.61\% of users relocated to rural areas during the first 3 months of the pandemic. users living in high-wealth neighborhoods were proportionally more likely to relocate to rural areas compared to those living in low-wealth neighborhoods, with an average difference of 49 percentage points between these two groups.
+The average gaps vary across countries, from a 27 percentage points difference for the Philippines to an 80 percentage points difference for South Africa, which faced the largest relocation gap between socioeconomic groups.
 Relocation flows then remained relatively flat in the latter half of 2020.
-These patterns are consistent with the more risk-averse users living in high-wealth administrative units having more options than low-wealth users to relocate to less densely populated rural areas to minimize physical contacts.
-Similar results were obtained in high-income countries~\cite{coven2022jue}, highlighting the potential acceleration of the virus propagation caused by high-wealth individuals having relocated to rural areas.
+These patterns can be explained by different non-exclusive dynamics.
+For example, they could reflect differences between users from different wealth groups in consumed information or in information source preferences.
+Moreover, these are also compatible with the more risk-averse behavior of users living in high-wealth neighborhoods having more options than users living in low-wealth neighborhoods to relocate to less densely populated rural areas to minimize physical contact~\cite{coven2022jue}.
+Similar results were obtained in high-income countries, providing evidence of urban flight of predominantly wealthier populations.
+For the case of the US, this is further linked to the potential acceleration of the virus propagation caused by users living in high-wealth neighborhoods having relocated to rural areas~\cite{coven2022jue,EscapefromNewYork}.
+While our data cannot establish a direct causal link in support of this interpretation, these results signal an important aspect for policymakers to pay attention to.